teratic/php-commons/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Gitter][ico-gitter]][link-gitter]

-Config is a file configuration loader that supports PHP, INI, XML, JSON, and YML files.
+PHP Commons are a set of common utility classes and functions.

 ## Requirements